tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/05-Stu_Transact/README.md

 ## Instructions

+First, you will need to get the private key of your pre-funded address and keep it handy for later.

 * Open up MyCrypto to get the private key of the ETH address you use to pre-fund your chain.
 Be sure the `Kovan` network is selected.

  ![Verify Kovan network](Images/verify-kovan.gif)

 * Unlock your wallet using your mnemonic phrase and choose the address you want to inspect.

-* Select the ETH address you use to pre-fund your chain, and in the "Select" dropdown list, choose "Wallet Info.
+* Select the ETH address you use to pre-fund your chain, and in the "Select" dropdown list, choose `Wallet Info`.

-* Click on the eye icon next to the "Private Key" field, and copy and paste the private key of the wallet.
+* Click on the eye icon next to the `Private Key` field, and copy and paste the private key of the wallet.
+Keep this handy, as you will use it in a bit.

  ![Get private key](Images/get-private-key.gif)